frankligy/Linux_HandBook_Bioinformatics/examples/19_download.md

 rclone config
 # if I type box for the name, later you use this string to refer that
 # use SSH to establish a tunnel connection, so that you use your local desktop's web browser for final authentification, method 3: https://rclone.org/remote_setup/
-# you have to do that on login node, because the remote_server you SSH should match the one you are configuring
+# while I thought you have to do on login node, seems submitting job is also fine, you only need to configure once and the configuration is saved
 # there will be a copy for ~/.config/rclone/rclone.config
 rclone lsd box:"path/to/folder" # check folder structure on box, just go to root File, no need to have first / rclone ls box:"path/to/folder"